craftcms/google-cloud/README.md

 ## Setup

 To create a new asset volume for your Google Cloud Storage bucket, go to Settings → Assets, create a new volume, and set the Volume Type setting to “Google Cloud Storage”.

+> **Tip:** The Project ID and Subfolder settings can be set to environment variables.
+See [Environmental Configuration](https://docs.craftcms.com/v3/config/environments.html) in the Craft docs to learn more about that.